With an ageing prison population, dementia is a growing focus for HMP Frankland.

 Gary Towers leads on equalities work at HMP Frankland, a Category A prison in Durham for adult men.
 He hosts a monthly Grey Matters forum, where older residents can discuss the issues important to them, including dementia.

-‘Staff and residents can’t assist each other if we don’t have an understanding of the signs and symptoms of dementia,’ says Gary.
+‘Prison staff and residents can’t assist each other if we don’t have an understanding of the signs and symptoms of dementia,’ says Gary.

-‘Staff and residents can’t assist each other if we don’t have an understanding of the signs and symptoms of dementia,’ he says.
 ‘Armed with this information, we can at least work to make the condition less painful for people.’

 Alzheimer’s Society has been central in improving awareness of dementia within Frankland, and Dementia Friends has played a key role.